BetaGeoModel#

 Sample the Gamma distribution for the population-level purchase rate.

-Infer model posterior
+Infer model posterior.

 BetaGeoModel.fit_summary(**kwargs)